mulle-nat-stash/mulle-bootstrap/FAQ.md

 mkdir -p  ".bootstrap/settings/Finch" 2> /dev/null
 echo "Finch Demo" > .bootstrap/Finch/targets
 ```

+Use `mulle-bootstrap -V` to get an extensive trace.

 ### Can I change the build folder from build/.repos to something else  ?